 |Tours:||Part of the QR Code Tour|

-Although St. Paul’s College was conceived of as an individual architectural pavilion within the University of Manitoba's Fort Garry campus, effort was made on the part of Gardiner, Thornton, Gathe and Associates to collaborate with the architects of St. John’s College and respond the surrounding context.
+Although St. Paul’s College was conceived of as an individual architectural pavilion within the University of Manitoba's Fort Garry campus, Gardiner, Thornton, Gathe and Associates made effort to collaborate with the architects of St. John’s College and respond to the surrounding context.
 St. John’s College is located directly east of St. Paul’s College, so the relationship between the structures, the circulation requirements and the views informed the final composition of the complex.

-In the proceeding decades a lecture theatre and addition spaces were added to the college, designed by architect Étienne Gaboury.
+In proceeding decades a lecture theatre and additional spaces, designed by architect Étienne Gaboury, were added.